strongloop/tracing-example-app/README.md

 earlier is not busy handling requests yet.

-Create some variation in the graphs by running the [`send-requests-repeatedly` script](send-requests-repeatedly) to make repeated cURL requests to the server:
+Create some variation in the graphs by running the [`send-requests-repeatedly` script](send-requests-repeatedly.js) to make repeated HTTP requests to the server:

 ```
-./send-requests-repeatedly
+node send-requests-repeatedly.js
 ```

 Look at the tracing data again and you should see some fluctuations this time